Go Green for Good

 20. Switch to Coral-Safe Sunscreen

-A recent study discovered that the sunscreen we all slather on and then pollute into the oceans is one of the reasons the coral reefs have been dying.
+A recent study discovered that the sunscreen we slather on pollutes the oceans, and it’s one of the reasons the coral reefs have been dying.
 So, switch to a green sunscreen that is labeled coral reef-safe, like Goddess Garden Organics.
 Not only is it better for the ocean, but regular sunscreen has a lot of toxic chemicals.
 This one is organic, non-nano, and a safer alternative.

 21. Wrap Gifts in Repurposed or REUSABLE Wrapping